Electrical Engineering 113 — Power Electronics (4 Units)

 - 1 Midterm

 3 hours of lecture, 3 hours of lab, no discussion.
-Expect problem sets to take around 4-6 hours, and lab reports to take around 3 additional hours outside lab.
+Expect problem sets to take around 4-6 hours, and lab reports to take around 3 additional hours outside the lab.

 Choosing the Course

 When to take